-According International Accounting Standards defines financial instruments as “any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.”
+According to International Accounting Standards defines financial instruments as “any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.”

 Financial instruments are legal agreements that require one party to pay money or something else of value or to promise to pay under stipulated conditions to a counterparty in exchange for the payment of interest, for the acquisition of rights, for premiums, or for indemnification against risk.
 In exchange for the payment of the money, the counterparty hopes to profit by receiving interest, capital gains, premiums, or indemnification for a loss event.